 But what exactly is an 401(k) in-service withdrawal, under what conditions can you take one, and what consequences are there for doing so?
 Read More

 As prior posts have mentioned, the 401(k) is the retirement savings plan most used by U.S. employers.
-And millions of Americans use it for their retirement saving goals.
+Millions of Americans use it for their retirement saving goals.
 It’s no surprise as to why.

 Yet while the 401(k) is a valuable retirement savings vehicle, it has its downsides.
 One negative is the presence of high cumulative fees within some 401(k) plans and their in-plan investment menu.
 Over time, costly high fees can dwindle away earnings, which also siphons off money that would grow with compounding.